BDZNH/download-www.icourse163.org/README.md

 ![5](5.jpg)

-All video will be save into folder `src`.
+All videos will be saved into folder `src`.

 ## For linux
 you need a g++ compiler and `aria2`